harness/developer-hub/release-notes/continuous-delivery.md

 ### Version 1.25.5

 #### Fixed issues
-- ECS services got deleted after the first or second deployment in th ECS Blue Green deployment.
+- ECS services got deleted after the first or second deployment in the ECS Blue Green deployment.
 (CDS-91499, ZD-57892)

   The issue is fixed by adding a condition for active service status.
 - The chained pipeline's input section in the Harness UI did not have the option to fetch manifests from the Git store for runtime config fields.
 (CDS-91387, ZD-57687)